raffaelespazzoli/openshift-opa/README.md

 ## Preventing mounting the service account secret

 Arguably the service account secret should not be mounted by default.
-To flip the default behavior we can add an annotation to reuest the service account to be mounted (`requires-service-account-secret`).
-The we can create a mutating admission rule that will remove the service account secret if the above annotation is not set:
+To flip the default behavior we can add an annotation to request the service account to be mounted (`requires-service-account-secret`).
+Then we can create a mutating admission rule that will remove the service account secret if the above annotation is not set:

 Run the following command to deploy the rule.